jeremyhahn/cwebsocket/README.md

 The goal of cwebsocket is to provide a simple, lightweight, high performance websocket solution that's efficient enough to run well on low power embedded systems.

-cwebsocket is currently in an ALPHA state.
-The client is development complete.
-You may encounter bugs, however.
-Report them.
-They will be fixed.
+cwebsocket is currently in a development state.
+You may encounter bugs.
+Report them for a timely fix.

 Successful tests have been conducted on the following architectures: